 Nervous about nipple-play’s effects on nursing

-Any type of trauma that causes scarring of the nipple and its surrounding tissue can potentially cause complications with breastfeeding.
-Scarring in or around the milk ducts can cause blockages.
-However, unless you and your husband are participating in extremely rough nipple-play (i.e., play that results in cuts, tears, or crushing of nipple and breast tissue, causing scarring to occur), your nipples should be okay.
+Pressure and stimulation are unlikely to cause lasting injury to the internal structure of the breast, but any type of trauma that causes scarring of the nipple and its surrounding tissue have the potential to cause complications with breastfeeding.
+In particular, scarring in or around the milk ducts can cause blockages.
+However, the milk ducts and lobules, which are essential to breast feeding, are covered by layers of fat, so unless you and your husband are participating in extremely rough nipple-play (i.e., play that results in cuts, tears, or crushing of nipple and breast tissue, causing scarring to occur), it's unlikely that damage would result that would prevent breastfeeding.

-Some women who breastfeed experience heightened nipple sensitivity and discomfort at first, as mother and child both learn to nurse effectively.
+Even those who are actively breastfeeding can still enjoy nipple stimulation without hindering their ability to breastfeed.
+Some people who breastfeed experience heightened nipple sensitivity and discomfort at first, as parent and child both learn to nurse effectively.
 Gradually, nipples toughen and the sensation changes, as the two get used to each other during this process.
-Women in many cultures successfully breastfeed their children for up to several years, causing no harmful effects.
+Many parents successfully breastfeed their children for up to several years, without harmful effects or complications.
 Similarly, they can still enjoy sexual stimulation and pleasure with their partner(s).